Stormwater Billing Changes

 Ways To Reduce Your Bill

-Residents can take measures to mitigate stormwater entering the City's sewage system resulting in a credit toward the utility bill.
+Residents & Commercial Property owners can take measures to mitigate stormwater entering the City's sewage system resulting in a credit toward the utility bill.
 Examples include credits for use of rain barrels, rain gardens, dry wells, and infiltration trenches.
 Further, unused impervious surfaces also can be replaced with pervious surfaces, such as grass, plants, and more in order to decrease potential runoff.

-To download the Stormwater Rate Reduction Credits document, click here.
+To download Stormwater Rate Reduction Credit Information and Application(s), click here.

 Frequently Asked Questions